 If you read closely those sentences about Mrs. McCarry, you may have noticed I spoke about her in the past tense.
 And that is because she has passed away.
 But Mr. Pudewa asked Gena Mayo of Music in our Homeschool to carry on the work his mother started years ago.
 The program is entirely hers – she even sings the mp3s.
 Gena just hosts it on her easy to use site for others to enjoy.

 Specifics about “Singing Made Easy”

 - The program has 5 levels, and a bonus level “Christmas Carols made Easy”.
-Levels 1 and 2 are the only ones available right now.
+Levels 1, 2, 3 and now 4 are available.
 The rest of the levels will be made available in 2021.

-- Students of all ages will learn eleven songs in Level 1 of “Singing Made Easy.”
+- Students of all ages will learn eleven songs in Level 1 of “Singing Made Easy,” ten in Level 2, and another 12 in Level 3!
 The program includes mp3s of each song, as well as instrumental versions to sing along to.

 - Foundational singing concepts for each song.
 I just love the way Mrs. McCarry simply describes musical concepts.
 In lesson 1 she discusses staccato and legato beautifully without sounding too technical.

 - Correct technique – the descriptions of how to breathe, prepare, and sing are easy to follow.

 - Coloring Sheets (one for each song) – we enjoyed looking at the coloring sheets and trying to “name that tune” based on the pictures!

 - Piano Accompaniment sheet music – I am learning to play the piano right now, so this is super exciting for me!